 It’s Thursday.
-I imagine him buying a newspaper at the stand in the lobby of the Blenheim Hotel.
+I imagine him buying a Plantagenet from the newsstand in the Blenheim Hotel lobby.
 He paid with a tarnished quarter but received two shiny dimes in change.
 Might he have fingered one of them and thought, Put one of these away for my grandchildren, a memento of the year that will change my life.
 Or did he simply thank Jack, the tobacconist, slip the coins into his vest pocket and hurry to lunch in the lobby restaurant with his sister Lucy.

-Was he the punctual sort or was Lucy already waiting?
-If not, he may have glanced a the Plantagenet headline, though I suspect he was looking for an item about the establishment of his new practice: an office in the Wasserman Block (that’s above Wasserman’s Hardware at 100 North Broad) and his first official commission, remodeling the very building he was about to call his professional home because Joachim & Perlmutter had botched the job two years before.
+Was he the punctual sort?
+Perhaps Lucy was already waiting.
+If not, he may have glanced a the Plantagenet headline, though I suspect he was looking for an item about his new practice: an office in the Wasserman Block (that’s above Wasserman’s Hardware at 100 North Broad) and his first official commission, remodeling the very building he was about to call his professional home because Joachim & Perlmutter had botched the job two years before.
 “A. C. Tennant, Architect” appeared now among the Professional Advertisements in the far left column of page two.
 This was more than lunch; it was a celebration.
+Waht do you think: beer or champaign?
 Did older men crossing the lobby pause to offer good wishes for the enterprise and say “Call me” for the first time as their equal?
-How many would be future clients?
+How many were future clients?

 How might a young man (he was twenty-five that year) greet an older married sister?
 As someone without siblings and unacquainted with Edwardian social conventions, I’m at a loss.
 And what were they wearing?
-[Note to self: ask Peter Vandervort for a fashion profile.]
+Something like this images from the web?
 And then there’s the luncheon menu; whether they knew the service staff; their conversation.
 Hiding in the potted palms isn’t required, though; I’m in a pretty good position to answer my own questions.